Skip to main content

 Rotational grazing with more paddocks

-Graham and Cathy now move 700 cattle regularly with grazes that can be from half a day to a few days in length, in accordance with their twelve month grazing plan across the property.
+Graham and Cathy now move 700 cattle regularly with grazes that can be from half a day to a few days in length, in accordance with their 12-month grazing plan across the property.
 With such regular movement, ease of handling is critical and they use low-stress stock handling, select sires with calm temperaments and cull any animals that do not match their goals for grass efficiency and good handling.
 An added benefit of the resulting calm herd is that paddocks can be fenced using a single electric wire.

 ‘[Cattle are] a giant biological vat that breaks down dry cellulose and turns it into high-quality protein and the best fertiliser known to man and puts it back out on the paddock.
 The plants love it.
 The biodiversity loves it, the wildlife loves it.
 It’s incredible how many things turn up in paddocks where the cattle are.
 Life just creates more life.’ – Graham Finlayson